Cesare Rubini

 Cesare Rubini (2 November 1923 – 8 February 2011) was an Italian professional basketball player and coach, and a water polo player.
-He was considered to be one of the greatest European basketball coaches of all time, Rubini was inducted into the Basketball Hall of Fame in 1994, making him the first, and to this day, just one of three Italian basketball figures to receive such an honour, alongside Dino Meneghin and Sandro Gamba.
+He was considered to be one of the greatest European basketball coaches of all time.
+Rubini was inducted into the Basketball Hall of Fame in 1994, making him the first, and to this day, just one of three Italian basketball figures to receive such an honour, alongside Dino Meneghin and Sandro Gamba.
 He was also inducted into the International Swimming Hall of Fame in 2000.

 In 2002, he was awarded the FIBA Order of Merit.
 He was inducted into the Italian Basketball Hall of Fame, in 2006.
 He was also inducted into the FIBA Hall of Fame, in 2013.
+In 2015, he was inducted into the Walk of Fame of Italian sport.

 Sports biography

 Rubini started to play basketball for his high school team, in his native Trieste, where he graduated in 1941.
 The same year, he began to play for Olimpia Milano's junior clubs, the most prestigious Italian League basketball club at that time.
 However, he had a long-lived passion for water polo: this led him to later become one of the rare world sportsmen to compete at the highest level in two different team sports.